mateoservent/coefeasy/README.md

 # Coeffeasy
 Coeffeasy is an R package for making regression coefficients more accessible.
-With this tool, you can plot and read many key coefficients instantly, and more things are coming!
+With this tool, you can read linear and logistic coefficients accurately and instantly, and more things are coming!